MohanadMaher/Assembly-Module-for-Production-Line-prototype/README.md

 # Production-Line-Prototype-Assembly-Module-
-This code implements algorithm for Assembly Module that is a single stage out of 4 stages in a production line prototype.
+This C code implements algorithm for Assembly Module that is a single stage out of 4 stages in a production line prototype.
 Microcontroller used is Arduino UNO.

 The following components are used: